ttoss/poc-aws-serverless-rest-api/README.md

 ## Carlin

-At the moment of this README is being written, **carlin** documentation isn't finished.
-An overview of the algorithm deployment:
+An overview of the [deploy algorithm](https://carlin.ttoss.dev/docs/Commands/deploy#overview):

-1. `./src/lambda.ts` is bundled in a single file by Rollup.js and zip it.
+1. `src/lambda.ts` is bundled in a single file by Webpack and zipped.
-2. Upload the zip file to a S3 bucket used by **carlin**.
+2. The zip file is uploaded to a S3 bucket created by base stack.
-3. Deploy `./src/cloudformation.yml`. **carlin** inputs the S3 bucket parameters to template automatically.
+3. Deploy `src/cloudformation.yml`. **carlin** pass the S3 bucket parameters to template automatically.

 ## Results

 Moment.js was chosen because its size.
-The bundled file has **181,6 kB** and, the zipped file, **39,9 kB**.
+The bundled file has **690 kB** and, the zipped file, **116,3 kB**.

-It took about **45 seconds** the whole deployment process.
+It took about **79 seconds** the whole deployment process.

 ![carlin deploy command](/images/sc.png)